bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 # Data Centric Development - Milestone Project

+## IMPORTANT:

+This web app runs using AWS S3 bucket storage.
+During the development stage of this project, a security breach of the administrator account resulted in an on-going investigation by AWS - which still has not reached resolution.
+As of this point, the site is completely functional and accessible through the link provided below.
+There is a possibility that the account may be suspended during the review of this project as it has already been submitted.
+To mitigate any confusion, I have notified student care and should the site become unavailable during the review process further discussion will take place.

 ## About:
 This is the third of four milestone projects in the Code Institute Full Stack Software Development Course, having already completed the Stream One (old LMS) and Practical Python projects.
 The brief for this project required building a data-driven web application using the technologies learned throughout the Data Centric Development module.